Here are the gazebo plans and blueprints for a hexagonal gazebo!

 Mark the outside face of the beam’ other end where it touches the central line of the opposite template board (Diag.
 5).
 Chop square over this mark at an angle of 30 degrees.
 Repeat this for all the perimeter beams, working your way about allarms of the template.
 The length of all beams should be the same, but more importantly they should all match the length of the locations of the post supports.

-Gazebo Plans – Step 5: Make the foundation posts
+Step #5: Making the foundation posts

 Make sure each foundation post is of the same height, else cut them to adjust it and make them all equal.
 Mark on the top of each of the foundation posts where the cuts are to be made and then cut out the housing for the beams (Diag.
 7).